From My Heart

 I am still healing.
 Messy.
 Fallible.
 Human.
 Like the Dragon moving through these pages, I’ve been forged where wound meets wisdom, where fracture meets fire—one life among many: a single filament in the vast weave that binds us all.

-This is a living text, more like software than scripture; it will keep evolving through iterative cycles of release and refinement, incorporating the feedback loop between author, content, and community.
+This is a living text, more like software than scripture.
+It will keep changing as life, practice, and repair reveal what still holds and what does not.
 Treat it as open-source spirituality—something to test, patch, and “fork” with your own experience.

 How I Work: Tools, Skepticism, and the Ethical Frame